Seeking Shelter At The Seaside

 I was reflecting on my life in London this morning, and in particular about where I lived for the sixty years I was a resident.
 Looking at Google, I was able to find images, in some cases of the actual house or flat.
 I know some readers enjoy seeing photos of London that are not the familiar tourist sights, so here is a chronological tour of the architecture I lived in.

 As a baby in 1952, I was brought home to a two-room flat, upstairs in a house in Storks Road, Bermondsey.
 My grandmother lived across the road, on the corner with Webster Road.
 This house in the photo is the one she lived in.
-The one we lived in is no longer there, but it was the same style.
+The one we lived in is to the right, not visible in the photo, but it was the same style.

 Photo copyright Stephen Craven.